mansimahajn/Netflix-Analysis/README.md

 ### Insights Derived

+**Sentiment Analysis**:

-**Sentiment Analysis**: Analyzed the sentiment of content descriptions using TextBlob, categorizing them into Positive, Neutral, and Negative sentiments.
+Analyzed the sentiment of content descriptions using TextBlob, categorizing them into Positive, Neutral, and Negative sentiments.
 Visualized the sentiment distribution over the years to identify trends.

-**Content Type Analysis**: Visualized the distribution of Movies and TV Shows on Netflix over the past 25 years.
+**Content Type Analysis**:

+Visualized the distribution of Movies and TV Shows on Netflix over the past 25 years.
 Observed the ratio of Movies to TV Shows and how it has evolved.### Ratings Distribution Analyzed and visualized the distribution of content ratings using bar and pie charts.

-**Top Actors Analysis**: Extracted and visualized the top actors based on the number of titles they appear in.
+**Top Actors Analysis**:

+Extracted and visualized the top actors based on the number of titles they appear in.

-**Country and Genre Analysis**: Identified the top countries contributing to Netflix's content library.Analyzed the distribution of content by country and genre.
+**Country and Genre Analysis**:

+Identified the top countries contributing to Netflix's content library.Analyzed the distribution of content by country and genre.

 ## Visualizations

-**Bar Graph**: Used for Sentiment Analysis of content descriptions.Displays the sentiment distribution of content descriptions over the years.
+**Vertical Bar Graph**: Used for Sentiment Analysis of content descriptions.Displays the sentiment distribution of content descriptions over the years.

 **Stack Plot**:Used for Content Type Analysis.Shows the number of Movies and TV Shows released over the past 25 years.

-**Bar Chart**: Used for Ratings Distribution.Compares the number of Movies and TV Shows for each rating.
+**Horizontal Bar Chart**: Used for Ratings Distribution.Compares the number of Movies and TV Shows for each rating.

 **Pie Chart**: Used for Ratings Distribution.Illustrates the overall distribution of content ratings.